eruber/cookiecutter-template-converter/README.rst

 find **Cookiecutter** v2.0.0 (which is a fork of **Cookiecutter** v1.6.0) at `Cookiecutter v2 Fork`_.

-For additional background on the technical details behind & the feature set supported by the `Cookiecutter v2 Fork`_ see the implementation notes at `Cookiecutter v2 Dev Notes`_.
+For additional background on the technical details of the fork & the feature set supported by the `Cookiecutter v2 Fork`_, see the implementation notes at `Cookiecutter v2 Dev Notes`_.